Mor1Jun/Supermarket-Data-Analysis/README.md

 ## How to View

 To view the analysis and visualizations:
-1. Download the `Supermarket_Data_Analysis.html` file.
+1. Download the `Supermarket_Data_Analysis.ipynb` file.
-2. Open it in a web browser to explore the visualizations and insights generated.
+2. Open it using Jupyter Notebook or Google Colab.
+3. Run the notebook to explore the visualizations and insights generated.

 ## Tools Used
 - **Python**: For data cleaning, analysis, and visualization.